THE ROYAL MEWS

 grand state occasions in England, for the most part viewed on newsreel

-footage, the kings and
+of Wills and Kate, the kings and queens

 of the world’s best known monarchy